pusnaik2016/gitActionTest/README.md

 ## 🚀 Quick Start Guide

-Getting your application deployed to AWS is remarkably straightforward.
 Here's everything you need to do to have a production-ready application running on AWS infrastructure in under 15 minutes:

 ### Prerequisites
 - **An AWS Account** with appropriate permissions (you'll need access to create ECS, VPC, ALB, ECR, and IAM resources)